 We understand the successful contractor for the proposed effort will be required to provide support for the operation of NIAID-funded activities in Mali to include the disbursement of payroll for Malian staff at USTTB (funded under a separate NIAID contract); the disbursement of payroll of staff working under NIAID extramural grants; the payment of expenses in support of field studies; the payment of expenses related to the operations of laboratory facilities; the facilitation and payment of travel of ICER scientists; procurement support, and assisting in the management of operations of ICER activities in Mali and other West African countries, as requested.
 IBEX is capable of supporting the Mali Service Center (MSC), a Malian entity through which we will be able to provide guidance and oversight in the administration and disbursal of NIAID grant/contract funds, and material and travel expenses for NIAID-sponsored activities within Mali and West Africa.

 IBEX has over twenty-five years of experience providing highly skilled programmatic support services in Mali and other African nations.
 As we have demonstrated in past performances, we have the staff and processes necessary to ensure that the NIAID operations in Mali Africa meets their operational objectives of facilitating investigative and collaborative research in emerging infectious diseases.
-IBEX, for 20+ years, as worked in 28 countries in Saharan and Sub-Saharan Africa — IBEX has the experience and knowledge from successfully executing similar efforts for USAID and multiple Non Government Organizations (NGOs).
+IBEX, for 20+ years, as worked in 28 countries in Sub-Saharan Africa — IBEX has the experience and knowledge from successfully executing similar efforts for USAID and multiple Non-Government Organizations (NGOs).
 We have personnel in Mali to support the requirements from “Day One” — and we know how to recruit, retain, and motivate the staff needed to build out these service centers.
 For example, IBEX has over 20 task orders in

 process or recently completed in Mali, alone.
-We support several NGOs in Mali, Abt Associates, Chemonics (Raise Plus IQC, USAID SWIFT/SWIFT IQC, Mali Health IQC, and others).
+We’ve support several NGOs in Mali, Abt Associates, Chemonics and AED (Raise Plus IQC, USAID SWIFT/SWIFT IQC, Mali Health IQC, and others).

 IBEX has spent two decades building trust in communities in Mali, Liberia, Guinea and Democratic Republic of Congo, which will greatly enhance our ability to deliver on this effort.